mw-orcl/exacc-provision/create-vm-cluster-network/create-vm-cluster-network.md

    ![image-20200815142038887](images/image-20200815142038887.png)

 3. After successful validation, the state of the VM cluster network changes to **Validated** and the VM cluster network is ready to use.
+If validation fails for any reason, examine the error message and resolve the issue before repeating validation.